-By the end of the training, the participants are expected to:
+By the end of this module, the participants are expected to:

-- Appreciate the importance of risk communication as part of their 1. responsibilities as peer educators and focal persons - Understand the concepts of risk communication in health emergencies 2. - 3.
-Develop risk communication plans - Acquire skills in crafting and delivering risk communication messages to various publics including the media and - 5.
-Monitor effects of risk communication activities.
+- Understand what communication is. - 2.
+Understand types and modes of communication. - Appreciate the importance of risk communication as part of their responsibilities as peer educators and focal persons. - 4.
+Understand the concepts of risk communication in health emergencies. - 5.
+Develop risk communication plans. - Acquire skills in crafting and delivering risk communication messages to 6. various members of the public (including staff) the media. - Monitor effects of risk communication activities.
+7.